 Soukaina A., PhD

-Soukaina A., PhD is a computational biologist and postdoctoral fellow at the National Center for Advancing Translational Sciences (NCATS), where she applies bioinformatics and AI-driven approaches to cancer and neurological disease research.
-Originally from Morocco, Soukaina began her scientific journey in molecular biology before discovering a passion for bioinformatics, combining computational methods with biological research to predict treatment outcomes and advance translational science.
-Her PhD in Bioinformatics and Computational Biology from George Mason University focused on creating machine learning models to analyze gene expression data for predicting chemotherapy efficacy, contributing to the field of personalized medicine.
+Soukaina Amniouel, PhD, is a postdoctoral fellow specializing in computational biology at the National Center for Advancing Translational Sciences (NCATS), where she applies bioinformatics and AI/ML-driven approaches to cancer, neurological, and rare disease research.
+Originally from Morocco, she began her scientific career in molecular biology before transitioning into bioinformatics, integrating computational methods with biological research to predict treatment outcomes and advance translational science.

-Throughout her career, Soukaina has developed deep expertise in predictive modeling, algorithm development, and computational data analysis.
-She has presented her research at national and international conferences, secured NIH/NCATS grants, and contributed to publications exploring innovative therapeutic strategies, including neuroinflammatory therapies for Alzheimer’s disease and rare genetic conditions.
-Her work bridges computational predictions with real-world clinical applications, emphasizing the translation of laboratory discoveries into potential treatments for patients.
+Soukaina has presented her work at national and international conferences, secured NIH/NCATS funding, and contributed to peer-reviewed publications investigating innovative therapeutic strategies, including neuroinflammatory approaches for Alzheimer’s disease and rare genetic conditions.
+Her research bridges computational discovery with real-world clinical application, emphasizing the translation of laboratory findings into potential patient-centered therapies.

-Beyond her research, Soukaina is committed to mentorship, networking, and advocating for women in science.
-She serves as an adjunct faculty instructor at George Mason University, teaching cell biology, biostatistics, and medical microbiology, and participates in initiatives that support the next generation of scientists.
-Recognized as a rising leader in her field, she combines perseverance, curiosity, and a dedication to translational impact, striving to ensure that computational discoveries have tangible benefits for healthcare and patient outcomes.
+In addition to her research, she is dedicated to mentorship and advocacy for women in STEM.
+She serves as an adjunct faculty instructor at George Mason University, teaching cell biology, biostatistics, and medical microbiology, while actively supporting initiatives that empower the next generation of scientists.

 • George Mason University- Ph.D.